Clinical counseling services

 Individual Counseling (One- or Two-Hour Sessions)

 When we first meet, we will discuss what you are looking for help with and together we will establish your therapy goals.
 In that conversation, we will discuss what meeting frequency makes the most sense for achieving your goals and fitting your budget.
 One hour and two-hour sessions are available.
 Some people find that a two-hour session allows them to engage in deeper work than what just an hour provides, thus helping to achieve their therapeutic goals more quickly.
-Initial one-hour intake session is $160, subsequent one-hour sessions are $150, two-hour sessions are $300.
-Insurance and VT-Medicaid will only allow 60-minute sessions.
+Initial one-hour intake session is $200, subsequent one-hour sessions are $180, two-hour sessions are $360.
+Typically, insurance companies will only reimburse for one 55-minute session per day.

 Couples and family counseling (90-minute sessions)

 I find that when there are more people in the room, having a little more time makes a big difference, which is why I allot an hour and a half for couples and family sessions.
 In couples counseling, we work together to identify the relationship you both desire, understand what is getting in the way of having that relationship, and then do the deeper work to address and work through the things that are in the way.
 Learning and trying out relationship tools and homework is typical.
 Family counseling is similar, only there are more than two people from a family present.
-90-minute couples and family sessions are $225 each.
-Insurance and VT-Medicaid will only allow 60-minute sessions.
+90-minute couples and family sessions are $270 each.
+55-minute couples and family sessions are also available, at $180 per 55-minute session.
+Typically, insurance companies will only reimburse for one 55-minute session per day.

 Meeting weekly for an hour or so in the office isn’t for everyone, so in addition to traditional weekly counseling sessions, I also offer other: